SebDiyx/aoc-2022/README.md

 1. Install Deno (follow the installation guide [here](https://deno.land/manual@v1.28.3/getting_started/installation))
 2. Open the workspace
+3. If you haven't already, Install the `denoland.vscode-deno` vscode extension
-3. If you haven't already, install the `esbenp.prettier-vscode` vscode extension to enable formatting
+4. If you haven't already, install the `esbenp.prettier-vscode` vscode extension to enable formatting

 ## Setup for Each Day